philips-software/terraform-provider-hsdp/docs/resources/connect_mdm_device_type.md

 * `description` - (Optional) A short description of the device group
 * `application_id` - (Required) Reference to the Application this group falls under
 * `default_iam_group_id` - (Optional) The IAM Group from which this group will inherit roles from

+~> The `name` maps to an AWS IoT thing type so this should be globally unique and not used (or re-used) across deployments

 ## Attributes reference